refactor-group/.github/profile/README.md

 opportunities to have your name attached to a real project for your career experience portfolio, useful for future job interviews and job roles.
 3. __Raspberry Pi Pico:__ Utilize and contribute back to the very accessible Raspberry Pi Pico software ecosystem specifically for Rust.
-4. __Rust/Elixir/Go:__ Utilize Rust for all embedded development and a combination of Rust/Elixir/Go for cloud backend implementations.
+4. __Rust:__ Utilize Rust for all embedded development and cloud backend implementations.
 Contributing publications: Communicating about the project and things that we’re learning about and building are important to do.
 This involves writing overviews and guides for the Relational Technologist newsletter and creating mature project documentation.
 5. __Growth + Fun:__ Fun projects solving real-world problems for anyone to become a better software developer, all done in community